A Simple Plagiarism Definition

 - Faculty should use low stakes assignments requiring students to demonstrate understanding of the type(s) of referencing of sources needed in a course.

 For further assistance, handouts, and sample activities, please use the links above to visit our materials page.

 Plagiarism White Paper (PDF)

-This "white paper" on plagiarism, developed by Denise Stephenson, provides context for faculty to redifine plagiarism and how it manifests, and lists several points on which faculty might consider revising their own practices.
+This "white paper" on plagiarism, developed by Denise Stephenson, provides context for faculty to redefine plagiarism and how it manifests and lists several points on which faculty might consider revising their own practices.

-The Council of Writing Program Administrators has developed this statement on Best Practices for Defining and Avoiding Plagiarism.
-It provides an extensive list of tips for educators to implement assignments and practices that help students learn citation and avoid plagiarism.
+The council of Writing Program Administrators has developed this statement on Best Practices for Defining and Avoiding Plagiarism.
+It proves an extensive list of tips for educators to implement assignments and practices that help students learn citation and avoid plagiarism.